 CHESS HOME PAGE CHESS CLUB HOME PAGE

 1 All matches shall be played according to the FIDE Laws of Chess.
-The decision of the Arbiter shall be final in all matters.
+The decision of the Arbiter or his/her appointed deputy shall be final in all matters.

-3 Players unable to attend on any given Monday must notify CCF of this fact using email by 5pm on the Friday immediately preceding the matches.
+4 Players unable to attend on any given Monday must notify Coulsdon Chess of this fact using email by 9am on the Friday immediately preceding matches; it is in players' interests to ensure Coulsdon Chess are notified as early as you know you will be missing.
 This email will be acknowledged (please chase if it isn't responded to within a few hours).
-Those not on email must notify absence in writing.
-Fixtures will be posted on the web site on the Friday evening to give players the weekend to prepare.
-Any pre-booked absences will be noted on the web site as soon as reasonably possible, both to act as a confirmation and to ensure other players are aware when calculating possible opponents for the next round.
+Those not on email must notify absence in writing as, although we will do our best to action verbal notifications, we cannot guarantee that they will be processed due to the much higher risk of human error.
+Fixtures will be posted on the web site sometime on the Friday to give players the weekend to prepare for their match.
+Any pre-booked absences will be noted on the web site as soon as reasonably possible after notification, both to act as a confirmation of the "booking" and to ensure other players are aware when calculating possible opponents for the next round.

-5 The Time Control for all CCF Cup matches shall be Fischer timings of 90 minutes for all moves plus 30 seconds added per move.
+6 The Time Control for all Coulsdon Chess Summer Cup matches shall be Fischer timings of 90 minutes for all moves plus 30 seconds added per move.

-8 A player arriving later than 8-15pm shall be considered to have defaulted until he/she has phoned ahead to notify us that he/she is definitely coming, in which case there shall be no default time until such time as their clock runs out of time.
+9 A player arriving later than 8pm shall be considered to have defaulted, until he/she has texted ahead to notify us that he/she is definitely coming, in which case they shall not lose by default unless their clock runs out of time before they arrive.
+Players running late should text the Coulsdon Chess Chess Mobile Number to cover themselves on this rule.

 10 In all sections, 3 points will be awarded for a win, 2 for a draw and 1 for a defeat.
-Any player defaulting shall score 0.
-A bye given by CCF (where an opponent could not be found) will earn 3 points.
-Players pre-booking an "absence" according to the rules will be awarded 2 points for the first occasion and 1 point for the second occasion.
-Players may miss further rounds but will score 0.
+A bye given by Coulsdon Chess (where an opponent could not be found) will earn 3 points.
+Players pre-booking an "absence" according to the rules will be awarded 2 points for the first occasion and 1 point for all subsequent occasions.
 Anyone requiring a bye in the final round cannot be awarded more than 1 point unless the bye is booked before the start of the event.
-Nobody may score points for more than 2 byes and the score of the points awarded may not total more than 4.
+No player may score more than 1 point for a bye where they have previously had a 3 or 2 point bye.
+Please also see Rule 4.

-11 CCF reserves the right to use fillers to try and ensure an even number of games in each section.
-CCF reserves the right to achieve this by asking a player to "move up" a section for a week when they have a bye in a lower section.
-Players receiving this bye will only be awarded their points if they play this game, unless the game is deemed to be being played in both sections, in which case players will be playing for their points.
-(This rule is to try and ensure that everyone available gets a game every week of the competition).
+11 Coulsdon Chess reserves the right to use fillers to try and ensure an even number of players in each section; players do not have the right to insist on a 3 point bye because they happen to be the player who is being lined up to play the filler.
+Coulsdon Chess reserves the right to achieve this by asking a player to "move up" from a lower section for a week when they have a given bye in their section.
+Players receiving this bye will only be awarded their points if they play this game, unless the game is deemed to be being played in both sections, in which case both players will be playing for their points in their respective sections.
+(This rule is to try and ensure that everyone available gets a tournament game on every week of the competition that they are available).

-12 Final positions shall be decided on the following: 1) Most Points, 2) Sum of Progressive Score, 3) Result of Direct Match(es) between players tied, 4) Sum of Opponent's Scores, 5) Better Rating Performance above their own rating.
+12 Final positions shall be decided on the following: 1) Most Points, 2) Sum of Progressive Score, 3) Result of Direct Match(es) between players tied, 4) Sum of Opponent's Scores, 5) Better +/- Rating Performance above their own rating.
 Where players are level on points, no tie break shall be used in respect of prize monies which will be shared equally.
-The tie breaks shall only be used in the case of awarding trophies.
+The tie breaks shall only be used in the case of awarding trophies and medals.

 13 Presentations will be made at the opening night of the new winter chess season in September.
 All prize winners are expected to attend.